Brett-Tanner/Journal/2024/Jul_24.md

 ## July 1st

+- [x] Wildcard Futamatagawa SM and schedule time to fix tomorrow
+- [x] Identify & fix missing snack for special day afternoon
+- [x] Change some kid's name for Kamata SM
-- Add document submission form the event site
+- [x] Add document submission form to the event site
-  - [] Create controller/routes
+  - [x] Create controller/routes
     - Email sent to SM on submission
+      - [x] Create DocumentUpload mailer
+        - [x] And spec
+        - [x] And preview
-      - [] Basically just says ' a {category} document has been submitted' with a link to the index
+      - [x] Basically just says 'a {category} document has been submitted' with a link to the index
-  - [] Create views
+  - [x] Create views
+    - [x] Create policy, scope & tests for index
-    - [] Index is table with all the details accessible by SM of school submitted to, AMs
+    - [x] Index is table with all the details accessible by SM of school submitted to, AMs
+      - [x] Create or re-use the nav to filter by school
+    - [x] Figure out a way to show the signed in nav bar on index rather than signed out
+      - Split into unathenticated layout explicitly used in controller
+    - [x] Add KU logo to new form like for new sign ups
+    - [x] Give admins/SMs/AMs a button to access the index
-    - [] Translations for index & form/new
+    - [x] Translations for index & form/new
 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events